InteractiveNinja/MakeNice/README.md

 # MakeNice
 ## Info
-To make this thing work you need the library [clipboard](https://pypi.org/project/clipboard/)
+To make this thing work you need the library [clipboard](https://pypi.org/project/clipboard/) and [keyboard](https://pypi.org/project/keyboard/)

 ## How to use